MiMillieuh/Wine-Builds-Collection/README.md

 # Wine-Builds-Collection
 A collection of wine builds that I use (so if you're too lazy to compile them you can download them)

+I'm not the owner of the source code (except on my custom versions), I just provide builds that I used. please go support the original creator of the version you use :)

 ## Builds avalible :

 ### **[MiMillieuh](https://github.com/MiMillieuh/) :**